 People Under 65 with NO Employer Coverage

-People on Medicare disability under 65 usually have different choices for supplemental coverage than people 65 and older.
+People on Medicare due to Social Security disability under 65 usually have different choices for supplemental coverage than people 65 and older.
 This is because federal law does not require insurance carriers to sell a Medigap policy to you under 65.
 You may not be able to buy the Medigap policy that you really want until you reach age 65.
 It depends on the laws in your state.

 Example: Medicare under Age 65 in Texas